jquery-dlya-slabih/vite-react-ssr/README.md

 ```

 You may need to additionally reconfigure the public path.
 This can be done by setting `base` in the `vite.config.ts` file.
+The same goes for using the **vite-plugin-static-copy** plugin.
+It’s better to put the `robots.txt` file in the required section of the site at the CD stage.
+And remove the logic for copy file in the root from the CI stage.

+# TO DO

+- critical css
+- e2e + unit tests
+- ssg
+- tailwind
+- pwa
+- pre-push hook
+- eslint
+- scss
+- modulepreload / preload
+- 103 Early Hints

 # React + TypeScript + Vite